reedxiao/langdag/README.md

 The `prompt` serves as a fixed input in the context of LLMs, acting as predefined input for the node.

-A node can have a predefined `prompt` and also receive outputs from upstream nodes (a dict with upstream `node_id`s as keys and respetive output as outputs, can be a empty dict `{}` if unavailable).
+A node can have a predefined `prompt` and also receive outputs from upstream nodes (a dict with upstream `node_id`s as keys and respective output as outputs, can be a empty dict `{}` if unavailable).
 It treats both the prompt and the upstream outputs as inputs, processes them, and produces an output that is passed to downstream nodes.

 An LLM node treats the upstream output as external input and its own prompt as an internal predefined input.
 It uses a `transforming function` (the `func_transform` parameter of the `Node` class) to convert these inputs and generate the output.

 ### Edge

 An edge represents a connection between nodes, directed from an upstream node to a downstream node.
 A node can have multiple upstream and downstream nodes.
-It’s crucial to avoid creating cycles, as they can lead to infinite loops, which are generally undesirable and forbbiden in a DAG.
+It’s crucial to avoid creating cycles, as they can lead to infinite loops, which are generally undesirable and forbidden in a DAG.
 As a side note, you can still (and it is common) to use loops outside a DAG.

 In the context of LLM agents, specific tasks often require multiple steps execute sequentially.